 If you truly enjoy flight simulators, then you’ll be spending quite a lot of money on hardware and software.
 Here’s some of the stuff I bought (I get no commission!):

+If you follow this blog or my Twitch stream, I’m sure you’ve noticed how I love management games.
 I found out that by using AirHauler you can turn flight sims into an amazing online management game.
 You’re able to build airports, buy planes, do cargo runs, manage other pilots, build a fleet!

-• By using Flyinside to add Virtual Reality to the simulation, you’ll be blown away by the realism you get – and the real fear of heights when you open the plane’s door mid-flight (I almost fell off my chair…).
+By using Flyinside to add Virtual Reality to the simulation, you’ll be blown away by the realism you get – and the real fear of heights when you open the plane’s door mid-flight (I almost fell off my chair…).

-• If immersion is your thing, the Buttkicker bass shaker makes your chair rumble to the plane’s engine and the wind and rain effects on your plane!
+If immersion is your thing, the Buttkicker bass shaker makes your chair rumble to the plane’s engine and the wind and rain effects on your plane!
 Hands-down the most surprising piece of hardware I ever bought!

-• Also check out the really cool custom button boxes out there!
+Also check out the really cool custom button boxesout there!

 Add to that the mandatory joystick and the processor and graphics card upgrades – and now your wallet cries.